peterrakolcza/SmartLock/README.md

 ## 🔌 Wiring diagram

-<h3 style="text-align: center;">⚠️ The wiring looks complicated, but it is not!
-With a little bit of knowledge, it is feasible.
-I recommend putting the circuit together one-by-one, so you can test every component.
-Designing a custom PCB would eliminate this issue... ⚠️</h3>

 ### **Things to keep in mind:**

 - Current sensor outputs 0-5V, however the ESP's analogue-to-digital converter expects 0-3.3V.
 Thus, it is neccessary to use a voltage divider.
-- Wiring diagram uses random digital ports, not the ones I defined in the code!
-Refer to the _default pins_ table.
+- Refer to the _default pins_ table.
+- *LED* pin supplies 3.3V, use a resistor or 3.3V LED ring.

 <br>